SuperagenticAI/specmem/docs/getting-started/configuration.md

 ```

 !!! note "Additional Providers"
-    Support for Anthropic, Google, and Together AI embeddings is planned for future releases.
+    Support for Google and Together AI embeddings is planned for future releases.
     Currently, only `local` and `openai` providers are supported.

 ## Alternative Vector Stores